amphi2024/flutter-shared/README.md

-# Shared Codes for Amphi's Flutter apps
+# Shared Code for apps

-This repository contains shared code used across our Flutter apps, including common UI components, utilities, and services.
+This repository contains shared code used across our apps, including common UI components, utilities, and services.